-If you are developing a new data source or product using a new or existing data source, using a new technology within a product or using a new technology for the purposes of processing our data in any way (including employee or health data), you must complete a Impact Assessment review with the Global Ethics & Compliance team.
-Please fill out an intake form to commence the review of your project.
-For additional information, please contact impactassessment@dnb.com.
-For direct access, please go to My Apps (My Apps (microsoft.com) and click on the TrustArc icon.
+If you are developing a new data source or product using a new or existing data source, using a new technology within a product or using a new technology for the purposes of processing our data in any way, please visit our 5Rs intranet site to get started, click here.

 Once the intake form is complete you will be contacted by a member of the Global Ethics & Compliance team to complete the process.